Rishabh2693/LibraryBooking/README.md

 Extra Features:

-  •	The user can send a notification message to other library members in his/her team with the details of the reservation.
+  •	The user can send a notification message to other library members in his/her team with the details of the reservation by passing a comma separated list of the emails of his/her team members in the email section while making the reservation.

   • The admin make multiple reservations for a library member.